Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 When using DoT, clients that select a 'Strict Privacy' usage profile [@!RFC8310] (to mitigate the threat of active attack on the client) require the ability to authenticate the DNS server.
-To enable this, DNS privacy services that offer DNS-over-TLS need to provide credentials that will be accepted by the client's trust model, in the form of either X.509 certificates [@!RFC5280] or Subject Public Key Info (SPKI) pin sets [@!RFC8310].
+To enable this, DNS privacy services that offer DNS over TLS need to provide credentials that will be accepted by the client's trust model, in the form of either X.509 certificates [@!RFC5280] or Subject Public Key Info (SPKI) pin sets [@!RFC8310].